andyw8/projectfedena_v2.0/README.markdown

+#Purpose of this fork

+    * Changes to allow Fedena to be installed on Heroku

 #Fedena : Open source school management system

 Project Fedena is the open source school management system based on Ruby on Rails.
 It is developed by a team of developers at Foradian Technologies.
 The project was made open source by Foradian, and is now maintained by the open source community.
 Fedena is the ideal solution for schools and campuses that want an easy means to manage all campus records.